jneidel/jneidel.com/content/newsletter/1/index.md

 ---
-title: "1.
-Newsletter"
+title: "Newsletter #1: Thoughts on the Hemingway trick"
-description: "Some thoughts on the hemingway trick and coming Milton model challenge."
+description: "Some thoughts on the Hemingway trick and coming Milton model challenge."
-summary: "1.
-Newsletter"
+summary: "Some thoughts on the Hemingway trick and coming Milton model challenge."
 tags:
 date: 2024-07-21
 slug: "hemingway-trick"